Dramatic play is one of the best forms of play for language development, however all forms of play will support language development.

 Your child may want you to take on the role of the family pet though.

 Be A Good Speech Model: Expand and Extend

-If you are playing with your child, listen to what he is saying.
+If you are playing with your child, listen to what they are saying.

-For example, if he says “I’m the baby so I get the small bed” you could say “that’s right, that bed is tiny, perfect for a baby”.
+For example, if your child says “I’m the baby so I get the small bed” you could say “that’s right, that bed is tiny, perfect for a baby”.

 Did you notice I changed the word “small” to “tiny” and added some more words?

 This is a great way to introduce new vocabulary through play.